This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 I only added butter, and the cake came out easily.

-The heart-shaped Le Creuset is only 8 ounces.
+The heart-shaped pan is only 8 ounces.
 For this reason, you will need an additional pan.

 If you are using a larger cake pan, you might not need two pans.
-Adjust according to cake box instructions.
+Adjust according to the box instructions.

 How do I make a box cake moist and fluffy?

-To get an extra moist cake, add an egg yolk to the recipe.
-Egg yolks have fat which translate into a moister cake.
+To get an extra moist Mexican cake, add an egg yolk to the recipe.
+Egg yolks have fat, which translates into a moister texture.

 - Bake until a toothpick comes out clean.